Action1Corp/PSAction1/README.md

 ```
 :left_speech_bubble: **Note:** _When using **-Clone** it accepts an Id as a parameter, so it implies **-Id**_

-The syntax for modifying shoud come naturally when you know how to query and create but we do it with Update-Action1.
+The syntax for modifying should come naturally when you know how to query and create but we do it with Update-Action1.

 ```PowerShell
 PS C:\> $group = Get-Action1 EndpointGroups | ?{$_.name -eq 'Some New Name'}